awslabs/containers-cost-allocation-dashboard/terraform/kubecost_cid_terraform_module/README.md

 Change the output name from `cluster1_irsa_iam_role_arn` to a name that uniquely represents your cluster.<br />
 Then, change the value to reference to the module instance of your cluster (`module.<module_instance_name>.irsa_iam_role_arn`).
+More examples cab be found in the `examples/deploy/outputs.tf` file.

 It is highly advised that you add an output to the `outputs.tf` file for each cluster, to show the IAM Role ARN.<br />
 Make sure you use a unique cluster name in the output name.